DevKingKev/lab-imdb-vue3/README.md

 # lab-imdb-vue

 This template should help get you started developing with Vue 3 in Vite.

 # Assumptions and explanations

 The project was scaffolded using vite create with pnpm as package manager.
 I have found that pnpm is quite fast and has good caching.

 It uses TypesScript and Pinia for state management.
-I decided to bring in Axios for API calls as I have used it before and it seems to be very popular even among Vue specialists.
+It also uses Axios for API calls as it seems to be a popular choice with some added functionality.

 The scaffolded project includes testing, but I did not write any tests.
 All default Vue files that were superfluous were removed save for HelloWorld as it is used in the HellwWorld.spec.ts file, which I might in a future occasion decide to use for test purposes.